Originally posted December 14, 2012:

 You see…. there is no way to cut the leads off of a transistor in such a way to make it impossible to tell if a transistor is good or bad….
 In reality…. you cut the leads off of a bad transistor so that the person working on the circuit board knows that this is a bad transistor and doesn’t use it again by accident.
 This was electronics 101.

 When Bill told me this story, he literally had tears in his eyes.
 This was because being part of the Instrument and Controls team was part of his dream.
-His family and the entire rest of his life was decided the day he was told that he was not going to be a part of a team that he believed was his true lot in life.
+The future of his family and the entire rest of his life was decided the day he was told that he was not going to be a part of a team that he believed was his true lot in life.

 I remember his exact words as he sat there in the lab alone and told me this story.
 He said, “… and Monty didn’t know… He didn’t know that you cut the leads…. that is standard procedure….”
 In Bill’s giggly way, he was crying out loud as he told me this.